cicsdev/cics-bundle-scripts/README.md

 # validatecicsbundle
-Script to validate contents of a CICS bundle against a set of rules
+Script to validate contents of a CICS bundle against a set of rules.

 ## Requirements